 Broomtail Craft Brewery is located off the beaten path, in a small building surrounded by warehouse and office space.
 It’s actually really close to the mechanic where we bought our new car and where the area’s alt weekly, Encore, has its office.

 Broomtail has a pretty small location, but pretty amazing beers to choose from.
-Broomtail Craft Brewery has a sister shop called The Sour Barn.
-The Sour Barn only sells sour beers, but Broomtail carries a mix of taps.
+Broomtail Craft Brewery has a sister location Broomtail Pub & Arcade, which operates where The Sour Barn was.

 Broomtail isn’t a location you’ll stumble over in your travels.
 You have to be planning on going there in order to actually get there.
 Good thing the beers are worth the trip.